vije1711/plant_HT_bill_manual_entry/README.md

 - `test/` - Node-based tests, currently including `basic.test.js` for sample calculations and PDF generation.

 ## Development Notes
-This project uses a `package.json` for dependency management and includes `jsdom` as a development dependency.
-A `test` script is provided to run the Node-based test suite.
+This project uses a `package.json` for dependency management and includes a `test` script to run the Node-based test suite.

+### Development Dependencies
+- `jsdom` – simulates a browser DOM so tests can run in Node.js without a real browser.

 ### Testing
 Install dependencies with `npm install` and run tests with `npm test`.